-Happy 4th of July, South Georgia — Drive Safe and Watch for Deer
+Happy 4th of July, South Georgia — We Hope It Was a Blast

 A young whitetail deer at the edge of a South Georgia field in golden dawn light